 Yet, while Insta-famous influencers make six-figures and more on IG, there are bloggers (in many different niches) who make a six-figure income.

 So, should you ditch your WordPress blog and stick to YouTube, Instagram, and TikTok?
-If you want to be a personality, yes, blogging in 2021 is not for you.
+If you want to be a personality, yes, blogging is not for you.
 But if you want to share information and help people, then you should double down on blogging.

 What about videos and podcasts?